Lokidottir/typerbole/README.md

 # typerbole

-Type theory that isn't so scary.

-## Purpose

-This library came from wanting to have a framework for developing typesystems that wasn't too restrictive and also signposted people unfamiliar with type theory.
+A library classifying typesystems with typeclasses.

 ## The Library